 c) Membership Levy Card

-Members may not request to charge clubhouse transactions to another members levy card at any time.
+Members may not request to charge Clubhouse transactions to another member’s levy card at any time.
 Any request of this nature will be refused.
 Only the individual account holder may authorise a transaction.

 d) Notices

-No paper, placard, or notice, written or printed, shall be posted or displayed in the Clubhouse without the prior approval of the General Manager and no notice shall be altered, amended, disfigured or defaced.
+No paper, placard, or notice, written or printed, shall be posted or displayed in the Clubhouse without the prior approval of the General Manager, and no notice shall be altered, amended, disfigured, or defaced.

 e) Settlement of Accounts